ethereum/aleth/doc/private_net_sync.rst

     Node ID: enode://fb867844056920bbf0dd0945faff8a7a249d33726786ec367461a6c023cae62d7b2bb725a07e2f9832eb05be89e71cf81acf22022215b51a561929c37419531a@0.0.0.0:0

-You should see the node start mining blocks after a minute or two:
+The node should start mining blocks after a minute or two:

 ::